4 Must-Try Minnesota Drinks to Warm Your Bones This Winter

 In Minnesota, we're no strangers to creative hot beverages, and there are generally some tempting options to wrap your hands around no matter what part of the state you're in.

 After hitting the slopes, riding the trails or attending an outdoor festival this winter, sipping something warm will taste twice as delicious.
-Here are five hot drinks to keep you warm this winter:
+Here are four hot drinks to keep you warm this winter: